-The private access may soon be restricted because of liability and safety concerns.
+The private access may soon be restricted because of liability concerns.

-At an Oct.
-4 meeting, the Atherton City Council asked City Manager George Rodericks to send a letter to the 21 homeowners whose properties back onto the park.
-The letter is to explain the town is looking into private gates into the park because of concerns about security (both for the park and the homeowners) and the liability the gates could pose for the town.
+At an October meeting, the Atherton City Council asked City Manager George Rodericks to send a letter to the 21 homeowners whose properties back onto the park.
+The letter explained that the town is studying private gates into the park because of concerns about security (both for the park and the homeowners) and the liability the gates could pose for the town.

 The matter was brought to the town's attention in June, when two Felton Gables Drive homeowners requested permission to repair a concrete board fence on Atherton property that divides their yards from the park.

-"Almost all these fences have access gates, but it's another thing for the town to bless it," said Atherton Public Works Superintendent Steve Tyler at the time.
+"Almost all these fences have access gates, but it's another thing for the town to bless it," said then-Public Works Superintendent Steve Tyler last year.
 For example, if a criminal accessed a property through the park, the town could find itself liable.

 "When we do allow gates, we put security on them," Mr. Tyler said.